jesperancinha/moving-objects-service-root/README.md

 -   AIRPORTS_KEY - [Airport Finder](https://rapidapi.com/cometari/api/airportsfinder)
 -   WEBCAMS_KEY - [WebCam Travel](https://rapidapi.com/webcams.travel/api/webcams-travel)

-If you run the following script you are expected to have a docker-machine installed with the name dev.

-Please read the installation manual for docker if you have any questions on how to run.

-`./build.sh`

 ## How to test the main image

 There is a script called [build-standalone.sh](./build-standalone.sh).